 But the amounts are smaller than you might think.
-HSBC is the UK’s largest company at a £139 billion capitalisation, their market size is £21k.
+At the time HSBC was the UK’s largest company at a £139 billion capitalisation, its market size was £21k.

 ‘you’ll move the market against you on both the way in and the way out’

-Evraz PLC who Fagin bought into yesterday is a £7 billion company with a market size of £14.7k.
+Evraz PLC who Fagin bought into was a £7 billion company with a market size of £14.7k.
 He bought three times that amount utilising about 30% of his capital.

 In good times you can just about always buy or sell these kind of amounts in large companies without difficulty, but even here it might not be so easy to get out if there were big problems.